Key Takeaway

 Drug Metabolism Interactions

 Berberine is a known inhibitor of CYP3A4, CYP2D6, and P-glycoprotein.
-While tirzepatide itself is not primarily processed through these pathways, other medications in your regimen may be.
+While tirzepatide itself isn't primarily processed through these pathways, other medications in your regimen may be.
 If you take statins, certain blood pressure drugs, or antidepressants, berberine could alter their blood levels.
 Inform your provider about every supplement and medication you use.

 Potential Upside of the Combination